Traffic-blocking protest on Metro Vancouver bridge leads to 4 arrests

 The lanes reopened at around 8:30 a.m., but still, the Transportation Ministry warned drivers to expect delays due to congestion.
 At one point there were lanes blocked in both directions, so the backlog of traffic may take some time to clear.

-The protest was by a group calling itself Save Old Growth.
-The group has been behind several such efforts in Metro Vancouver, including instances where protesters superglued their hands to Highway 1.
+The protest was by Save Old Growth, a group that has organized several similar demonstrations in Metro Vancouver, some of which saw protesters superglue their hands to Highway 1.

 In a brief email to CTV News, a member of the group said one arrest had been made Monday morning during the protest, and that in this case too, someone is "glued to the highway."